thisdot/starter.dev/starters/next12-routing-chakra-ui/README.md

 ## Kit Organization / Architecture

-At the root level, you will find all of the testing, linting, Prettier, Storybook and TypeScript configurations along with the `src` and `public` directories.
+At the root level, you will find all of the testing, linting, Prettier formatting, Storybook and TypeScript configurations along with the `src` and `public` directories.

 Inside the `src` directory, you will find the following structure:

 ```
 .
 ├── components
 │   ├── Counter
 │   │   ├── Counter.stories.tsx
-│   │   ├── Counter.test.tsx
 │   │   ├── Counter.tsx
 │   │   └── index.ts
 │   ├── Greeting
 │   │   ├── Greeting.stories.tsx
-│   │   ├── Greeting.test.tsx
 │   │   ├── Greeting.tsx
 │   │   └── index.ts
 │   └── index.ts